SKIP TO MAIN CONTENT

 Zero Hunger Globally

 The United Nations presents Zero Hunger as Sustainable Development Goal 2, with the broad goal of ending hunger worldwide by 2030.
 Unfortunately, the world is not on track to achieve this goal.
-Currently, the World Food Programme estimates that 135 million people worldwide suffer from acute hunger, with an additional 130 million people at risk because of the COVID-19 pandemic.
+Currently, the World Food Programme estimates that 349 million people worldwide suffer from acute hunger.

 Achieving Zero Hunger by 2030 is a lofty goal.
 However, the United Nations has provided measurable targets to assess the world’s progress.
 They include ensuring access to nutritious food, ending all forms of malnutrition, doubling agricultural productivity, and maintaining genetic diversity of seeds.